 RCTs are scientifically proven

-The paper has been written specifically for policymakers, practitioners and researchers who are grappling with the challenge of shifting energy consumer behaviour in positive ways.
+The paper has been written specifically for policymakers, practitioners and researchers who are grappling with the challenge of shifting energy consumer behavior in positive ways.

-As the paper suggests – one very good reason for measuring the impact and success of such programmes is to determine Return on Investment (ROI).
-It’s also a reliable way to understand whether the intervention should be rolled out more broadly to a wider spectrum of customers, and whether it is cost effective to scale the programme to a larger proportion of the population.
+As the paper suggests – one very good reason for measuring the impact and success of such programs is to determine Return on Investment (ROI).
+It’s also a reliable way to understand whether the intervention should be rolled out more broadly to a wider spectrum of customers, and whether it is cost effective to scale the program to a larger proportion of the population.

 “The RCT approach offers the most scientifically robust and empirically defensible way of: (I) determining whether a cause-and-effect relationship exists between a particular intervention and its intended outcome, and (II) assessing the validity, utility and overall cost-effectiveness of an intervention, relative to business-as-usual or alternative interventions.
 In order to evaluate behavior change – and quantify the actual cost-effectiveness and return-on-investment of an energy-related intervention – a robust experimental design is required.”
 1